TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

 Did it!
-The result of the operation is reflected in the output, so let's try to execute a command in the victim machine with one of the most typical jinja2 payloads to bypass the most common filters:
+The result of the `operation is reflected in the output`, so let's try to execute a command in the victim machine with one of the most `typical jinja2 payloads to bypass the most common filters`:

 `Payload`: